-In the United States, there were 580,400 jobs for Financial Manager in 2016.
+There were about 580,400 jobs for Financial Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Financial Manager by 2026.
-Due to new job openings and attrition, there will be an average of 56,900 job openings in this field each year.
+There will be an estimated 56,900 positions for Financial Manager per year.

 The states with the most job growth for Financial Manager are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Alaska, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Financial Manager